Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Our higher self is the absolute truth and unlimited bliss.
-It is our ideal superconscious mind that is the master of both conscious and unconscious mind.
+It is our ideal superconscious mind that is the master of both conscious and unconscious minds.
 It is something genuine and not just a figment of our imagination.

-Once you connect to your higher self, you don’t feel the need to acquire happiness in bits and pieces.
+Once you connect with your higher self, you don’t feel the need to acquire happiness in bits and pieces.
 You experience a feeling of ecstasy that will be with you at all times.

 The whole meaning of happiness changes after connecting to the higher self, and things that you desired once become insignificant now.
 You realize that “you are the happiness”, and that you don’t require anything in the outside world to be happy.

 Does that mean that we will distance ourselves from the material world after connecting with the higher self and run off to caves in the mountains?

 No. On the contrary, when you connect with your higher self, you’ll be more effective in your dealings with other people, whether it’s work or interpersonal relationships.
 You will be able to fulfill your responsibilities more efficiently.
 You will become strong, focused, and fearless.

 You will attain what is known as vairagya in the yoga philosophy, a state of detachment from the objects of your desires.
 This detachment allows us to function more effectively.
 It clears our minds of unproductive negative thoughts.